hooray9/ocp-build/CLA.md

 # Contributing to OCamlPro Open-Source Software

-In order to clarify the intellectual property license granted with Contributions from any person or entity, OCamlPro SAS ("OCamlPro") must have a Contributor License Agreement (CLA) on file that has been signed (electronically) by each Contributor, indicating agreement to the license terms below.
+As most open-source projects, we need you to clarify the intellectual property license granted with Contributions from any person or entity.
+OCamlPro SAS ("OCamlPro")
+must have a Contributor License Agreement (CLA) on file that has been signed (electronically) by each Contributor, indicating agreement to the license terms below.
 This license is for your protection as a